YunyiShen/YunyiShen.github.io/_pages/about.md

 Most recent ecology project:

-- Population and spatial expansion of gray wolves (*Canis lupus*) in Wisconsin and the Great Lake region;
+- Population and spatial expansion of gray wolves (*Canis lupus*) in Wisconsin and the Great Lake region, theory of *spatial induced* density dependent;

 A recent fun astronomy project: